 - Most contracts allow for a retention or withholding sum to be held back for a certain period, known as the maintenance period, after building is completed.
 This will be a percentage of the total price and 10 percent is common.
 You may have the opportunity to live in the house during this period, although it may not be possible if a CCC has not been issued, and if any problems or defects come to light the builder is obliged to fix them before the final payment is made.
 It is important this period includes part of winter when the weather is usually wet to test for weathertightness.
 Note that under some guarantees you cannot hold back any money or your guarantee is invalidated.

-- When leaving the site the builder should:
+- When leaving the site the contractor should:

 You, as the owner, should advise the BCA when work is completed and apply for a code compliance certificate (CCC), (although in reality this will often be delegated to your builder or project manager).
 The BCA will then make a final inspection and issue you with a CCC if satisfied on reasonable grounds that the completed work complies with your building consent.

 If the inspector is not satisfied, you will be issued with a notice to fix, which lists what items must be corrected before a CCC can be granted.
 You are legally required to make sure the items on the notice are rectified and advise the council when everything is done.
 You may have to go back to your contract with your builder and see who is responsible for the work that needs fixing.
 The council will inspect and consider whether or not a CCC can be issued.

 There is considerable emphasis on getting a CCC under the 2004 Building Act.
 There are several significant advantages in doing so.